mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 #### Dilemma / Tension for the facilitator, how sketchy to make the design?
+PERHAPS MOVE TO END TO ALLOW CF WITH RELATIONAL AGENCY?

 The dilemma here of transformational happening most for participants in P1, and you can design OUT transformational agency, hence sketchy pedagogies